 - The T can inexpensively and quickly connect you throughout Boston’s neighbourhoods while also eliminating the cost and hassle of parking.

 - Charlie Cards can be purchased for extended services and additional savings.

 - Children under 11 ride free when accompanied by a paying adult (up to 2 children per adult)

 - Rush hour commute times can be crowded.

-- Sever weather can impact departure and travel times.
+- Severe weather can impact departure and travel times.

 - As in any big city, always be aware of your belongings and be smart.

-Hope that you found this guide useful, some of the information will seem obvious for regular visitors to Boston, but if it’s you are a first time visitor it might just help!
-And if you have any feedback or comments/suggestions to add in here then please mail us!
+We hope that you found this guide useful.
+Some of the information will seem obvious for regular visitors to Boston, but if you are a first time visitor, it might just help.
+And if you have any feedback or comments/suggestions to add in here then please mail us.

 Enjoy your stay!